chocovore17/fpga-caching-fyp/README.md

 In order to make running the project simpler and faster, we wrote a script to remove the gui and run a faster simulation.
 These bash script can be found under Hardware folder.

-## What to do next
+## What to do next for future developers

-1. Top test fix
-2. Module random downstream
-3. Module random upstream
-4. Module random top
-5. Write some of the report
-6. Obtain graphs & results questasim
-7. Improve memory & compare memory models
-8. Write cache & compare.
+1. Formal Verification with Jasper Gold and TLA+ - script provided
+2. Synthesis on FPGA

 ### Prerequisites

 This repository load local variable to run questasim.
 It is therefore required to: